 Think About Adding Pumice Or Perlite

-Once you’ve gotten all the chunks down to a nice smooth texture it Time to start adding.
-One of the first things you should look for is left over perlite.
-This is that white all stuff that you find in peatmoss based soils.
+Once you’ve gotten all the chunks down to a nice smooth texture it’s Time to start adding.
+One of the first things you should look for is leftover perlite.
+This is that white all stuff that you find in peatmoss-based soils.
 You should be able to see that approximately 5% to 10% of your soil is perlite.

 If it is less than that we will want to add some more.
 Think about potentially using pumice instead of perlite as it tends to last longer.
-This is due to an in organic natural state that tends to avoid weathering or break down.
+This is due to an inorganic natural state that tends to avoid weathering or breaking down.
 Perlite very easily tends to compact and disappear over time.

 Renewing Old Organic Material In Potting Soil

 Per kiddy swimming pool volume (approximately two bales of potting soil) you will want to add two bags of compost or manure.
-Do not add more than this as it will cause runoff and ultimately your hard earned money will be in the city sewer.
-The use of Manure and compost in the garden is a good thing, however it is important to remember the manures and compost can cause eutrophication.
+Do not add more than this as it will cause runoff and ultimately your hard-earned money will be in the city sewer.
+The use of Manure and compost in the garden is a good thing, however, it is important to remember that manures and compost can cause eutrophication.